neter-aa/bazel-buildbarn/README.md

 files for Bazel Buildbarn itself are provided.
 Instructions on how to set up dependencies, such as Redis and S3, are not included.

+The `demo/` directory contains a shell script that demonstrates how Buildbarn can be launched on a single system, without using container technology, Kubernetes, etc.

 ## Using Bazel Buildbarn

 Bazel can be configured to perform remote execution against Bazel Buildbarn by